 Text: handout (the notes of the lecturer) (and M. Reed, B. Simon, Methods of Modern Mathematical Physics, vol. I.: Functional Analysis.
 Academic Press, New York and London 1972)

 Prerequisite: Advanced calculus, basic linear algebra.
-Some introduction to real analysis is helpful.

 The course material consists of three major parts.
 The first is a short introduction to the basic topology and real analysis we need:

 Basic real analysis

 -- Compact metric spaces

 -- Borel sets